 Each week you will have to download from the E7 course website the laboratory assignment for that week, together with a matlab p-file auto-grader, which you will run to grade your assignment.
-You will also have to upload your completed assignment files as listed in the assignment document to the E7 course website by the assignment due date and time (Fridays at noon).
-You can upload your solutions multiple times until the deadline is reached and only your last uploaded file will be preserved.
+You will also have to upload your completed assignment and the file generated by the auto-grader, which will contain your grade, to the E7 course website by the assignment due date and time (Fridays at noon).
+You can upload this file multiple times until the deadline is reached and only your last uploaded file will be preserved.